ValgulNecron/kasuki/readme.md

 ### BOT

 - General part:
-    - [ ] When everything else is finished change how the text is display to support localisation.
+    - [ ] Change how the text is display to support localisation. - In progress.
+Top priority.
     - [X] Clean the code. - Done.
     - [X] Find a name for the bot.
 Found one kasuki. if you have any better don't hesitate to recommend.
     - [x] Add a bdd for some stuff prob sqlite but not sure.
 Added sqlite db.